HUB CITY BASSMASTERSBY-LAWS &

 ARTICLE IX: BYLAW CHANGES

-Bylaw changes will be proposed during the October club meeting, reviewed and discussed during the November club meeting, and voted on during the December club meeting.
+Bylaw changes will be proposed during the October club meeting.
+They will be discussed and voted on during the November club meeting.
 Changes will take effect 1 January of the following year, and will remain in effect throughout the entire calendar year.